Exa is a modern AI search engine with SERP API, website crawler tools, and deep research API. Power your app with web search AI and web crawling API.

 fw_llm_url = "https://api.fireworks.ai/inference/v1/chat/completions"

-Focus on: core idea, methods, results, and relevance to current AI research.
+Focus on: core idea, methods, results, and relevance.

 {text[:4000]}